-Quantian, which is available at http://dirk.eddelbuettel.com/quantian. html, starts with the premise that Knoppix is already a very complete and successful product.
-Therefore, the intent is to remove none of the functionality providing automated hardware detection and configuration (of networking, graphics, sounds, etc.) at startup.
-Rather, we remove only a few programs which, while generally useful, are of more limited use in the context of data analysis or numerical work.
-One candidate for removal, primarily due to its sheer size, is OpenOffice, in particular given that two other spreadsheets (Gnumeric, Kspread), a work processor (Abiword) and several scientific publishing systems (Lyx, TeXmacs, XEmacs / AucTeX) are part of Quantian.
+Quantian starts with the premise that Knoppix is already a very complete and successful product.
+Therefore, the intent is to remove little of the functionality providing automated hardware detection and configuration (of networking, graphics, sounds, etc.) at startup.
+Rather, we remove only a few programs whose appeal to data-analysis driven or numerical users should be limited.
+One candidate, if only for its sheer size, is OpenOffice, in particular given that two other spreadsheets (Gnumeric, Kspread) remain installed.
 We also remove a few other programs where the process used for the initial Quantian release is still somewhat eclectic.
 Among the removed programs are packages providing internationalization support, the Wine emulator, some supplemental Gimp packages, Abiword, ISDN and PPP networking, and some large games like Freeciv.
 The exact determination of what should remain, and what can be removed, should in the medium-term be driven by a mixture of user feedback and possibly some benevolent dictatorship applied by subcategory editors.

 To this reduced set of packages, we add packages of interest to data workers and scientific or quantitative users.
 One set of packages is centered on the R language and environment and includes, beyond the R program and documentation packages, several add-on packages from the CRAN archive, the powerful ESS support for the family of Emacs editors, as well as the Ggobi visualization package.
-We also add Octave (an environment 'not unlike' a well-known commercial matrix laboratory) along with several of its add-on packages, the GSL (GNU Scientific Library) numerical libraries, the Maxima, Pari and Ginac computer-algebra systems, the QuantLib libraries for quantitative finance, the IBM OpenDX visualization toolkit, PSPP, XLisp-Stat and Yorick.
+We also add Octave (an environment 'not unlike' a well-known commercial matrix laboratory) along with several of its add-on packages, the GSL (GNU Scientific Library) numerical libraries, the Maxima computer-algebra system, the QuantLib libraries for quantitative finance, the IBM OpenDX visualization toolkit, XLisp-Stat, PSPP, the Pari computer algebra system, Ginac, Yorick and Scilab.
 We discuss possible extensions further below.